microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 Property|Description
 ---|-------
-`uri`| the associated uri for this workspace folder.
+`uri`| The associated uri for this workspace folder.
 The Uri-type was intentionally chosen such that future releases of the editor can support workspace folders that are not stored on the local disk, e.g. `ftp://server/workspaces/foo`.
-`index`| the 0-based index of the folder as configured by the user `name`| the name of the folder (defaults to the folder name)
+`index`| The 0-based index of the folder as configured by the user.
+`name`| The name of the folder (defaults to the folder name).

-**Note 1:** a user is free to configure folders for a workspace that are overlapping.
+**Note 1:** A user is free to configure folders for a workspace that are overlapping.
 E.g. a workspace can consist of a parent folder as well as any of its children.
 It is up to the extension to be clever here and avoid duplicate work.
 For example, a task that scans all files of a folder should not duplicate the work by scanning again for a child folder if any.

-**Note 2:** a workspace folder might use a `uri` which does *not* resolve to a file on disk.
+**Note 2:** A workspace folder might use a `uri` which does *not* resolve to a file on disk.
 So, it must not always be a `file`-uri, but VSCode will soon support workspace folders from remote locations.

 The [`basic-multi-root-sample`](https://github.com/Microsoft/vscode-extension-samples/tree/master/basic-multi-root-sample) extension is demonstrating the use of this API by showing the workspace folder of the currently opened file on the left-hand side of the status bar.